-- 6.27 All applicants entering compensation stage must engage with the local authority at this time if they have not already done so.
+- 6.31.
+All applicants entering compensation stage must engage with the local authority at this time if they have not already done so.
 On site compensation and biodiversity offsetting schemes should produce habitats of measurably greater biodiversity value than what will be lost through the development.
 At present, any requirements for biodiversity offsetting increase or 'replacement percentage' are set by negotiation with the Local Planning Authority and in accordance to Plan:MK policies, NPPF and other material considerations.
 The draft Environment Bill is setting the minimum increased amount or 'replacement percentage' to be set at 10% above the biodiversity unit value of the habitats lost.
-This likely will become compulsory (see para 6.19) with any off-site biodiversity enhancement to be registered and maintained for at least 30 years. - 6.28 Before a Biodiversity Accounting Scheme can commence, the existing baseline habitats on the land intended for compensation will need to be valued in biodiversity units by undertaking a Biodiversity Impact Assessment (BIA), using a similar method outlined in Steps 1 to 4 above.
-In addition to this BIA, a Spatial Factor will be included. - 6.29 The Spatial Factor is an incentivising factor that promotes compensation to support sub-regional strategies for example those focussing efforts in Biodiversity Opportunity Areas and other strategic sites. - 6.30 The preference is that that Milton Keynes Council arranges the schemes, directed by the Ecology team.
-However, in cases where compensation is arranged through a third-party broker, a reporting fee, payable to the Local Planning Authority will be required.
-This fee is to keep a register of compensation sites, monitor their progress, and ensure the NEP can monitor sub-regional priorities that have been adopted by the authority.
-Milton Keynes Council will also use this information in their Annual Monitoring Report to measure the effectiveness of their Biodiversity Net Gain, Nature recovery Strategy and wider environmental policies. - 6.31 Proposals for off-site compensation measures, collectively referred to as a Biodiversity Accounting Scheme, will require: - a) A methodology for the identification of any receptor site(s) for accounting measures; - b) The identification of any such receptor site(s); - c) The provision of arrangements to secure the delivery of any compensation measures (including a timetable for their delivery); and - d) A Biodiversity Accounting Management and Monitoring Plan including details of the provision and maintenance of any compensation measures.
+This likely will become compulsory (see para 6.19) with any off-site biodiversity enhancement to be registered and maintained for at least 30 years. - 6.32.
+Before a Biodiversity Accounting Scheme can commence, the existing baseline habitats on the land intended for compensation will need to be valued in biodiversity units by undertaking a Biodiversity Impact Assessment (BIA), using a similar method outlined in Steps 1 to 4 above.
+In addition to this BIA, a Spatial Factor will be included.

-9 Draft Environment Bill: schedule 7a 2 (3)
+&lt;sup>24 Draft Environment Bill: schedule 7a 2 (3)